Engineering Innovation Centre

-- Tailored business support programmes in; product design & innovation, digital manufacturing, low carbon technologies, Medtech development, raising equity investment
+- Tailored business support programmes in; product design and innovation, digital manufacturing, low carbon technologies, Medtech development, raising equity investment

 - Technology demonstration – opportunities to see the latest technology in action

-- Access to specialist facilities – broad range of innovative equipment and technologies
+- Access to specialist facilities – a broad range of innovative equipment and technologies

-- Business-to-Business meeting & workshop space – high quality meeting rooms in a vibrant environment
+- Business-to-Business meeting and workshop space – high-quality meeting rooms in a vibrant environment

 - Peer-to-Peer learning – spaces for networking

-- Upskilling your staff – full range of CPD & degree apprenticeships
+- Upskilling your staff – a full range of CPD and degree apprenticeships

 - Collaborative partnerships – student projects, PHDs, Knowledge Transfer Partnerships and joint research bids

 When you work with us, you have access to specialist staff, state-of-the-art engineering facilities, industry leading technologies and the expertise of our researchers inside a first-class facility.